GraphIt-DSL/graphit/graphit_eval/Devcloud_evaluation.md

   #start from graphit root directory
   cd graphit_eval/
   cd devcloud_eval_dataset1/table7/
 ```

-In each of the folders, you will see something like this:
+In the folder, you will see the following structure:

 ```
   apps/